Chantal Sutherland: Career

 Since 2011, she now rides daily on the Southern California Circuit.
 In March 2011 Sutherland rode Game On Dude in the Santa Anita Handicap and won by a nose in a victory that was as controversial as it was historic.
 It included a 12-minute stewards' inquiry due to heavy contact between her horse and two others at the top of the stretch.
 Ultimately the results were upheld by a 2–1 vote, making her the first woman jockey to win the Hundred Grander.
 In the Breeders' Cup Classic on November 5, 2011, she again led in the stretch with Game On Dude, as she sought to become the first women jockey to win the Classic.
 However, she was passed by Drosselmeyer, ridden by Smith, near the wire and finished 2nd to her ex-boyfriend.

 On March 31, 2012, again riding Game On Dude, she made history as the first woman jockey to ride in the world's richest horse race, the $10 million Dubai World Cup.

 Running third at one point in the race, her mount faded towards the end, and finished 12th of 13 runners.

 In July 2012, once again on board Game On Dude, Sutherland became the first woman jockey to win the Hollywood Gold Cup.

 On Sunday October 21, 2012 at Woodbine Race Course she announced her retirement from the sport of horse racing as a jockey.
 This would be short-lived, as she returned to racing in July, 2013 at Hollywood Park Racetrack.

 On May 6, 2017, aboard Giro Candito in the third race at Santa Anita, Sutherland joined Emma-Jayne Wilson and Francine Villeneuve as the only Canadian-born women jockeys to reach the 1,000 wins plateau.

 As of April 2025, Sutherland has only ridden in a single thoroughbred race since May 2023, at Meydan Racecourse on 5 April 2025.

+As of May 2026, she is competing at Monmouth Park (NJ).